mui/material-ui/docs/src/pages/customization/breakpoints/breakpoints-zh.md

 #### 参数

-1. `start` （*String*）：断点键（`xs` ，`sm`等）。
+1. `start` (*String*): A breakpoint key (`xs`, `sm`, etc.) or a screen width number in pixels.
-2. `end` （*String*）：断点键（`xs` ，`sm`等）。
+2. `end` (*String*): A breakpoint key (`xs`, `sm`, etc.) or a screen width number in pixels.

 #### 返回结果

-`media query`: A media query string ready to be used with JSS, which matches screen widths greater than the screen size given by the breakpoint key in the first argument and less than the the screen size given by the breakpoint key in the second argument.
+`media query`: A media query string ready to be used with most styling solutions, which matches screen widths greater than the screen size given by the breakpoint key in the first argument and less than the the screen size given by the breakpoint key in the second argument.

 #### 例子